marcdurham/emailer/README.md

       --config CONFIG       The config.yml file, default at ~/.emailer/config.yml --date DATE           Run as if this was today -v, --verbose
+      -s, --skip-send       Test everything except actually sending emails

 * Create local config in `./config.yml` from `./config.yml.example`.
     * The key is the long entry in the URL: `https://docs.google.com/spreadsheets/<key>/edit`
 * Set up the auth key according to [gspread's guide](http://gspread.readthedocs.org/en/latest/oauth2.html).
-* The most used command is likely `./main.py -t`, this sends a test email to the sender.
+* The most used command is likely `email -t`, this sends a test email to the sender.
 * Follow [Google's python style guide](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html).